Unless otherwise noted, the date indicates when the building opened. Follow the link to learn more about the history of a building or architect.

 - Erb Memorial Union Renovation (Fishbowl Renovation).
 Architect: Eggleston, Reddick Associates.

-- Paul Olum became 13th president of UO.
+- Paul Olum becomes 13th president of UO.
+See Paul Olum, Wikipedia.

 - An benchmark year for key publications about Oregon's built environment:

 - Clark, Rosalind L. Oregon Style: Architecture from 1840 to the 1950s.
 Portland, OR: Professional Book Center, 1983.

 A basic text on Oregon's architecture, Clark's book included Lee H. Nelson; Marion Dean Ross; Philip H. Dole, and Elizabeth Walton Potter as advisors.

 - Jette, George S. 100 Years, 100 Trees: Record of Trees Planted, University of Oregon, Eugene (Eugene, OR: The Foundation, 1983).

 - Style and Vernacular: A Guide to the Architecture of Lane County, Oregon (Oregon Historical Society, 1983).
 Contributors included Philip Dole, Williams, Michael McCulloch, and Richard Glenn Williams.

 - Johnson Hall is added to the National Register of Historic Places, June 20, 1985.